 Step 4: Serve.
 When you're ready to serve the salad, toss with the dressing and serve with extra parmesan cheese and freshly ground black pepper on top.
 DO NOT top with dressing until you're ready to serve, or the salad will become soggy.
 We like to serve our dressing on the side and dress our salads individually.

 Alternative topping ideas

 We love this salad as-is, but you could make a few tweaks to make it yours.
 Here are some ideas:

 - Make it like the Olive Garden salad.
 Remove the pimentos and artichokes and replace them with pepperoncinis, black olives, tomatoes, and croutons.

-- Replace the pimentos with sun dried tomatoes.
+- Replace the pimentos with sun dried tomatoes or roasted red peppers.

 Frequently asked questions

 Yes!
 Just don't add the dressing until you're ready to eat it.
 The dressing makes the salad soggy very quickly.